Funds Raised by Paul Mitchell Schools in Just One Year ...

 - Help the Magic Johnson Foundation provide 5 four-year college scholarships; test over 500 people from low-income communities for HIV; provide technical upgrades to 5 Magic Johnson Community Empowerment Centers; and serve over 600 people at the annual Holiday Lunch and Toy Party, providing food, Christmas trees, and holiday cheer.

-- Feed 10,822 children every day for the next year through Food 4 Africa.
+- Feed 10,822 children every day for the next year through Food 4 Africa — over 26 million meals provided to date!

 Allow Thirst Project to build almost 11 full water wells for developing communities in Swaziland to give safe, clean drinking water to 5,000 people for LIFE!
 Because of Paul Mitchell Schools, these people will no longer have to suffer from waterborne diseases, children will no longer miss school because of walking for hours to fetch dirty water, and women will have the opportunity to gain employment.